lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 ### Historical Baseline (for Comparison Only)

 The historical baseline ξ = (2/3)R_d was used in early versions of the theory.
-It is retained here for backward compatibility and ablation comparisons, but **all primary results in the main paper use the dynamical formulation**.
+The current canonical value is ξ = (1/2)R_d, which provides cleaner mathematics and slightly better performance.
+The dynamical formulation ξ = k × σ_eff/Ω_d shows additional improvement in ablation studies.

 The historical baseline has no physical motivation—it was a purely phenomenological fit to SPARC data.
 The dynamical formulation ξ = k×σ_eff/Ω_d provides:
 - 16% improvement in RMS prediction error